-Hey, we are the Kayak and Canoe Club of New York…and what could be more about Kayaking and New York then paddling around New York (County) more popularly known as Manhattan Island.
+Hey, we are the Kayak and Canoe Club of New York…and what could be more about Kayaking and New York then kayaking around New York (County), more popularly known as Manhattan Island.

 That being said, this is not a paddle for the inexperienced.

 Lower Manhattan from the Ferry terminals at 38th street to South Street Seaport but especially around the tip after North Cove….is just crazy…competing currents, tons of boat traffic, waves coming in off the ocean and bouncing back of the seawalls, no place to get out.

 But it’s not class 5 rapids (or even class 3 or 2) either and competent sea or whitewater paddlers should easily be able to do it…